 A role defines the set of privileges assigned to a member.
 Privileges are assigned to members through a default role or a custom role.
 Members are assigned a role when they are invited to the organization.

-If you're not sure what role you were assigned or if you need more information about your role, click the Role Information button Role Information in the Role section of your profile.
+If you're not sure what role you were assigned or if you need more information about your role, click the Role Information button in the Role section of your profile.

 Note:

-Once a member joins, their role can be changed by administrators and those with privileges to change member roles.
-Changing roles to or from administrator can be done only by administrators.
+Once a member joins the organization, their role can be changed by administrators and those with privileges to change member roles.
+Changing a member's role to or from administrator can be done only by administrators.

 Default roles